A Survey on the Evolution of Stream Processing Systems: State Management

-\stitle{User-Declared and Managed State.} At the brink of the second generation of scalable stream processing systems, in the post-MapReduce era, there was a primary focus in compute scalability with systems like Storm~\cite{CUSTOM:web/Storm} allowing the composition of distributed pipelines of tasks.
+In the post-MapReduce era, there was a primary focus in compute scalability with systems like Storm~\cite{CUSTOM:web/Storm} allowing the composition of distributed pipelines of tasks.
 For application flexibility and simplicity, many of these systems did not provide any state management whatsoever, leaving everything regarding state to the hands of the programmer.
 That included both declaration and management of state.
 User-declared and managed state was either defined and used within the working memory and scope provided by the hosting framework or defined and persisted externally, using an existing key value storage or database system (e.g. Redis \cite{CUSTOM:web/redis,leibiusky2012getting}).
 In summary, application-managed state offers flexibility and gives expert users implementation freedom.
 However, no state management capabilities are offered from the system's side.
-As a result, the user has to reason about scalability, processing guarantees, and all necessary third-party storage system dependencies.
+As a result, the user has to reason about persistence, out-of-core scalability, and all necessary third-party storage system dependencies.
 These are all complex choices to make and require a combination of deep expertise and additional engineering work to integrate stream and storage technologies.

-\stitle{User-Declared System-Managed State.} Currently, most stream processing systems allow a level of freedom for user-defined state through a form of a stateful processing API.
+Currently, most stream processing systems allow a level of freedom for user-defined state through a form of a stateful processing API.
 This enriches stream applications to define their custom state, while also granting the underlying system access to state information in order to employ data management mechanisms for persistence, scalability and fault tolerance.
 State information includes types used, serializers/deserializers and read and write operations known at runtime.
 The main limitation of user-defined, system-managed state is the lack of direct control on data structures that materialize that state (e.g., for custom optimizations).